dasniko/dasniko.github.io/_posts/2016-05-14-how-to-get-accesstoken-from-keycloak-springboot-javaee.md

 - springboot
 ---

-In many of my [Keycloak](http://keycloak.jboss.org) consulting projects, I get asked again and again, how to get easy and access to the authorization data of the Keycloak SSO server:
+In many of my [Keycloak](http://keycloak.jboss.org) consulting projects, I get asked again and again, how to get easy access to the authorization data of the Keycloak SSO server:
 the `AccessToken`.

 ## Spring Boot